pachyderm/pachyderm/doc/advanced/incrementality.rst

 Incrementality is an advanced feature of Pachdyerm that let's you only process the "diff" of data for each run of a pipeline.
 Since Pachyderm's underlying storage is version controlled and diff-aware, your processing code can take advantage of that to maximize efficiency.

-Due to Math, incrementality only works one some types of computation.
+Due to Math, incrementality only works on some types of computation.

 Method
 ------